jeonghyoan/Information-Security/README.md

 - The accuracy of the model using homomorphic encryption is comparable to that of the standard model, providing similar performance with enhanced security.
 - However, the training time for the model with homomorphic encryption is significantly longer than that of the standard model.

+## How to Run the Soucrce Code
+- Please refer to the [Execution Guide](https://github.com/jeonghyoan/Capstone-Design/blob/main/User%20Manual/User%20Manual.pdf)